Birkbeck, University of London has opted into the TEF and received a Silver award.

 - a good standard of written and spoken English

 - a good standard of basic mathematics

 - basic computer skills

-- an ongoing placement working with children or young people in an educational setting (as a paid employee or as a volunteer) for a minimum of one day (six hours) per week, for the duration of the degree.
+- an active and ongoing engagement in the education sector working directly with children or young people (as a paid employee or as a volunteer) for a minimum of one day (six hours) a week, for the duration of the degree.

 The Certificate of Higher Education in Applied Psychology offers an entry route into the second year of this programme.

 Fees and funding